 How easy was that?
-Just a few clicks, and you're pouring yourself some coffee while Sales Analytics goes to work.
-Tableau CRM also makes it easy to revise configuration settings.
-Next time you create an app, Tableau CRM gives you the choice of creating a brand new app or using the settings from an existing app.
+Just a few clicks and you're pouring yourself some coffee while Sales Analytics goes to work.
+CRM Analytics also makes it easy to revise configuration settings.
+Next time you create an app, CRM Analytics gives you the choice of creating a brand new app or using the settings from an existing app.
 Choose an existing app to open the configuration wizard with those settings.
 That gives you an easy way to see what you selected the last time you created the app.

-For now, you just need to refresh your data.
+If any of the dashboards are missing data, you may need to refresh your data.
 Your org comes loaded with data—opportunities, accounts, activities, and so on.
 This step wipes old data and creates a fresh set of up-to-date data, with dates relative to today.
-Sales Analytics looks at relative date ranges, such as “this quarter” or “last month,” so without running this step, your dashboards are empty.
+Sales Analytics looks at relative date ranges, such as “this quarter” or “last month,” so without running this step, your dashboards might be empty.
 Run this step anytime you've been away from Trailhead for too long.

 Here’s what to do:

-- Go to Analytics Studio in Salesforce by selecting the App Launcher at upper left, then clicking the Analytics Studio tile.
+- Go to Analytics Studio in Salesforce by selecting the App Launcher in the upper left, then clicking the Analytics Studio tile.

 - Click My First Analytics App—the app you just started to create.
 If your app is still being created, it isn't ready for the Trailhead Data Manager yet.
 Wait a few minutes and refresh your browser until you no longer see that message and the window contains dashboards and datasets.
 Once you see dashboards and datasets, you’re ready to run the Trailhead Data Manager.